 Michael Porter is the most popular author in the field of clusters: he has proposed an attractive model and he has been able to highlight the consistent elements for success.
-In the early nineties, in his book “Competitive Advantages of Nations”.
-1990.Porter, not only develops a new methodology for analyzing determinants factors of competitiveness of a country, but also he energizes it with a new design of public policies of reinforcement.
+In the early nineties, in his book “Competitive Advantages of Nations” 1990, Porter not only develops a new methodology for analyzing determinants factors of competitiveness of a country, but also he energizes it with a new design of public policies of reinforcement.
 Someone has called him the Harry Potter of economists.
 He proposes a “Strategic Management “, considerating a region as a company, from its competitive advantages.
-M. Porter was invited to Catalonia, and he directed a first study about “The Competitive Advantages of Catalonia”.
-Department of Economics and Finance.1992 Monitor Company /Michael Porter.
-Since then, the industry department and CIDEM have applied their analysis and an accurate model of help in the development proposals of the industrial sectors of Catalonia.
+M. Porter was invited to Catalonia, and he directed a first study about “The Competitive Advantages of Catalonia” Department of Economics and Finance 1992, Monitor Company /Michael Porter.
+Since then, the Catalan Government have applied their analysis and an accurate model of help in the development proposals of the industrial sectors of Catalonia.

 The definition of a cluster is a group of people or things gathered or growing together.

-A bunch of grapes is an example of a cluster.
+A bunch of grapes or a bouquet of flowers are examples of a cluster.

 Conditions for defining a cluster